 Subproperty of: E64 End of Existence.
-P93 took out of existence (was taken out of existence by): E77 Persistent Item Quantification: one to many, necessary (1,n:0,1)
+P93 took out of existence (was taken out of existence by): E77 Persistent Item

 Scope note: This property identifies the instance or instances E18 Physical Thing that have ceased to exist due to an instance of E81 Transformation.